51¶ÌÊÓÆµ

 • Must have a high school diploma or GED.

-• Student must have completed current FAFSA on file demonstrating financial need.
+• Student must have completed a FAFSA for the current academic year, demonstrating financial need.

-• Maintain a minimum of 6 credit hours of enrollment in eligible courses.
+• Maintain a minimum of 1 credit hour of enrollment in eligible courses.

 • Maintain an aid-eligible Satisfactory Academic Progress (SAP) status.